DanHerman212/precision_medicine/README.md

 | Row 9    |          |          |          |
 | Row 10   |          |          |          |

-To create a table with 4 columns and 10 rows in Markdown, you can use the following syntax:

-This will create a table with 4 columns and 10 rows.
-You can replace the placeholders in each cell with your desired content.

-Remember to use the pipe character (`|`) to separate columns and hyphens (`-`) to create the table header.

 # Python Libraries
 The following libraries are required to run this project: